Parameters are an advanced feature that allows users to build lists of items that can be used to drive other calculations or logic.

 By using a parameter, the designer can make a visual element pop-up in the UI of the application, allowing the consumer to make a runtime selection, which in turn will change the logic or behavior of a calculation or report.

 Global vs Model

-- Global Parameter: may be used across different data models.
-Global parameters can only be "static".
+- Global : these may be used across different data models - and are driven without data.
+Global parameters are only "static".

-- Model Parameter: can be used only on a single specified data model.
-However, model parameters can be both "static" and "dynamic"
+- Model : these can be defined for a single data model because they are data driven.
+Model parameters can be both "static" and "dynamic"